Muqbil al-Wadi'i: On Yemen

 Al-Wadi'i believed that even the sinful and corrupt leaders must be obeyed by the Muslims while advising the leader must be done by the learned scholar in private.
-Additionally, the Muslims are commanded to endure hardship and be patient until God removes the burden of an oppressive ruler for that of a better one.
+Additionally, the Muslims are commanded to endure hardship and be patient until God removes the burden of an oppressive ruler for that of a better one, as such is from the fundamentals of the Sunnah.

 Al-Wadi'i thought that South Yemen's colonial rule by Britain was better than its independence in 1967, due to the fact that independence had allowed a socialist government to come to power and also resulted in the unnecessary death of Muslims.
 Although claiming to be neutral by assuming a neutral or apolitical stance, al-Wadi'i maintained excellent relations with the Yemeni government after unification.
 This was in fact done by his de facto support of the Yemeni government via his stances on issues such as not partaking or calling to elections and political parties or candidates as well as cooperating with the Yemeni government against common enemies such as extreme Zaydi militias and the Muslim Brotherhood's local chapter.

 On Saudi Arabia

 While critical of the Saudi government throughout the 1980s and 1990s, al-Wadi'i never compromised by siding with the Sahwa movement and its preachers.
-He vocally opposed them and their methods of overtly calling to politics and labeled them with hizbiyyah, or partisanship.
+He vocally opposed them and their methods of overtly calling to politics and labeled them with hizbiyya, or partisanship.
 He harbored hard feelings against Saudi Arabia up until toward the end of his life, when he would ultimately recant his criticism, speaking highly of the country and its authorities.
 As such, the Holy Mosque Establishment of Saudi authorities provided support to many seminaries affiliated with al-Wadi'i.